 Both small and big sellers can use this platform to get cash in return for their magic card collection.

-They provide a bulk listing tool to help you sell cards in bulk.
+They provide a bulk listing tool to help you sell cards in bulk, so if you have a bulk collection it can be the best place to sell mtg cards.

 Once the buyer confirms the order, you need to ship the cards within three days.
 Shipping is also inexpensive, and they give shipping allowance to reduce your costs.